megvii-research/video_analyst/docs/TUTORIALS/SOT_MODEL_ZOO.md

   * should be matched with the PyTorch (rebuilding may be needed)
 * OpenCV version
   * Slight performance drop has been observed with the following change: 3.2.0.6 -> 4.1.0.25

+We recommend keeping up-to-date with latest package version, and thus the points reported here counld be slightly away from the real points.
+Feel free to point them out in Issues if it is the case so that we can correct them.

 Nevertheless, reproducibility of training under GOT-10k has been confirmed with repetition.
 Thus, there are no need to change software version (package/CUDA/CUDNN) unless you are obligated to verify the VOT result.